French West India Company: Inception

+At its foundation, the company benefited from a large-scale commitment of state financial resources.
+The King subscribed for two million French livres to its initial capital, against only 1.3 million from private-sector subscribers.
+Moreover, the state committed to finance the company's losses during its first four years of activity and granted it subsidies indexed on its trade volume.

+The company's operational base on the French mainland was initially in Le Havre.
+Using the large initial capital of the company, in less than six months 45 vessels were equipped and sailed to the various places in the company's grant.

+French Canada

-In 1665 the company obtained the Regiment Carignan-Salières to provide security against Iroquois invasion, and contributed to the settlement of the colony with the arrival of 1200 men from the Dauphiné, Liguria, Piedmont and Savoy.
+In 1665 the company obtained the Regiment Carignan-Salières to provide security against Iroquois attacks, and contributed to the settlement of the colony with the arrival of 1200 men from the Dauphiné, Liguria, Piedmont and Savoy.
 In 1666, Jean Talon organized the first census, counting 3215 inhabitants.
 The population of the colony grew to 6700 inhabitants in 1672, as a result of policies encouraging marriage and fertility.
 In 1667, several tribes of Iroquois, the Mohawks and Oneidas, agreed to make peace.

 Charles Aubert de La Chesnaye, fur trader in Tadoussac between 1663 and 1666, was appointed general clerk of the company from 1666 to 1669, when he left the company for logging in Lac-Saint-Jean, a break and a long stay in La Rochelle, which allows him to establish business relations with several European countries and owning several vessels.

 Upon his return to Canada Charles Aubert de La Chesnaye obtained shortly after the dissolution of the company, from 1675 and until 1681, the rights of the firm of the Company of the West and his friend Jean Oudiette, and holding the monopoly of beaver pelts, then Canada's main export.
 In 1672, Jean Talon granted him, with two other partners, the lordship of Percé to serve as a port for fishing boats.
 He received the seigniory of Riviere-du-Loup December 23, 1673.
 Chesnaye also bought half the fiefs of St. Francis and St. John (1677), the lordships of the park east of Rivière-du-Loup (1675), and Hare Island (1677).